 Formal Methods

-- Specification composition/synthesis, proof automation (i.e., in Coq, Agda, etc.), counterexample-guided inductive synthesis.
+- Specification composition/synthesis, proof automation (i.e., in Coq, Agda, etc.), counterexample guided inductive synthesis.

 - Mathematical topics (e.g., type theory, homotopy, category theory, program logics), hyperproperties, datalog/e-graphs.